LeoTindall/mlem_asm/README.md

 halt            ; 6 Allow the program to complete successfully
 ```

 This is, in fact, the contents of `test.asm`.
-The provided front-end in the examples directory can be used to
+The provided front-end can be used to
 assemble and run this program, thus:

 ```
-14:38:41: leo [~/Projects/mlem-asm]
-$ cargo run --example mlem-asm r ~/Projects/mlem-asm/test.asm
+$ cargo run r test.asm
     Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs
      Running `target/debug/examples/mlem-asm r /home/leo/Projects/mlem-asm/test.asm`
  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~